tasmiachow/Capstone/README.md

 Cd into backend folder </br>
 cd backend </br>

-# Delete old virtual Env
+# Delete old virtual Env BE SUPER CAREFUL
 rm -rf path_to_your_virtual_env <br>
 or <br>
 Remove-Item -Recurse -Force path_to_your_virtual_env <br>